 Most airlines will allow you to “pool” your baggage weight.
 Our airline allows once piece of checked baggage up to 23kg each, with a maximum weight per bag of 32kg.
 So Ian and I can share one bag up to 32kg, (as opposed to two bags totalling 46kg)

-We chose Luggage Sets which we found on Amazon.
-These are a lightweight “cell bag” which zips open into two sections.
+We chose a lightweight “cell bag” which zips open into two sections.
 They are strong and durable, so able to take a few knocks, but light enough to easily wheel along cobblestone streets.

 They also have TSA approved luggage lock inbuilt, a retractable handle and are wheeled easily.
 Our only mistake was in choosing black.
 Every suitcase rotating on the baggage collection is black.
 If possible choose a standout colour like orange or lime green, or put a vibrant coloured luggage tag on the handle.

 You will also be amazed how much extra space packing cubes can create.
-These Packing Acccessories also help you to keep your suitcase in some sort of order on a long trip.
+Packing cubes also help you to keep your suitcase in some sort of order on a long trip.

 Carry on luggage

 You are usually also allowed one piece of carry on baggage (approx 7kg), plus one personal item – ie handbag, laptop suit bag each.

 Don’t kid yourself however that you will be able to “just pop” things in and out of this bag during your flight.
 You wont.